Harry Escombe

 Harry Escombe PC (25 July 1838 – 27 December 1899) was a South African statesman.
-Born in London, Escombe emigrated to South Africa, where he established himself in the Colony of Natal as a successful lawyer.
+Born in London, Escombe emigrated to the Colony of Natal.
+There he worked as a lawyer.
 He was briefly prime minister of the colony in 1897 and died two years later.

 Early life

 A member of a Somersetshire family, Escombe was born at Notting Hill, London, and was educated at St Paul's School.

 After four years in a stockbroker's office, he emigrated, in 1859, to the Cape.
 The following year he moved to the Colony of Natal, and, after trying other occupations, qualified as an attorney.